-I was listening to the speaker in a seminar 10 years ago and wondered, what is 20-period moving average.
-So, I searched more online, and here is what I found.
+I was listening to the speaker in a seminar years ago and wondered, what is the 20-period moving average.
+So, I searched for more information from online, and here is what I found.

 20 period moving is popular among day traders because it is not too short and not too long.
-The indicator closely follows the price of the stock.
+The indicator heels the price of the stock.

 The frequent use of this indicator is buying or selling the stock when the price crosses above or below the 20 periods moving average.

 Have you heard that 20MA is helpful in short-term trading?
 If not, then you need to continue reading.
 Most traders buy when the price is above MA20 and sell below it.

 However, we will not copy other traders, but we will talk about divergence trading later on.
 Also, this advance strategy has an edge because traders rarely use it.

 Traders have successfully used the 200-period MA (slower moving average indicator) to filter uptrend or downtrend stocks.
 Also, if more stocks are above this indicator, it means the market is healthy.

 Here at Johndeoresearch.com, we only recommend buying stocks above 200 MA regardless of if you’re using shorter or long-term trading.

 The long-term trend may help traders avoid trading against the direction of the market.

 However, a price crossover with this indicator may predict a change or start of a new market direction, for example, a downtrend which may last for years.